bbauska/UC-Davis-JS-Basics/readme.md

   alt="Booleans in JavaScript." />
 </p>

-<p>Okay, so there's also Booleans in JavaScript.
-And it's very nice to know that a
+<p>Okay, so there&apos;s also Booleans in JavaScript.
+And it&apos;s very nice to know that a
 Boolean can have two values true or false.
-And that's it.
-So here I'm making a variable called happy.
-And I've set I've assigned it the value of true.
+And that&apos;s it.
+So here I&apos;m making a variable called happy.
+And I&apos;ve set I&apos;ve assigned it the value of true.
 Notice that true is not inside quotes.
 JavaScript knows what true means true is a key word that means that something is true.
 And false is a key word that means that something is false.</p>

-<p>So I have a variable here sad, that's false.
+<p>So I have a variable here sad, that&apos;s false.
 I can use an if statement to check
 to see if something is true.
-So if happy, now happy has assigned true to it, so it's going to do something here.
+So if happy, now happy has assigned true to it, so it&apos;s going to do something here.
 If I were to replace happy with sad.
 Then the else would fire it instead of they have and we would do something down here if happy was false.
 Or if I change the value here from true to false, then happy would be false.
 And it would do this down here.
 So that gets us started with a little bit of that.</p>